-- Child Development Center (Fund 33) \$8,331 was assigned for unanticipated declining revenue as well as unexpected expenses. - Capital Projects Fund (Fund 41) \$403,264 was assigned to reserves for capital projects. - Capital Project Fund for University Center (Fund 44) \$200,000 was assigned to reserves for deferred maintenance as required by the donation as well as an additional \$37,000 for equipment replacement. - Community Play Consortium, a JPA between Lake Tahoe Community College and the City of South Lake Tahoe (Fund 59) \$175,000 was assigned to reserves to include \$21,000 for equipment replacement and \$154,000 for synthetic field maintenance and replacement. - Self-Insurance Fund (Fund 61) \$80,000 was assigned to fund the District share of property/liability claims. - Retiree Health Benefits Fund (Fund 69) \$250,000 was assigned at June 30, 2016 with the additional reserve of \$350,000 for the STRS/PERS reserve transferred from Fund 11. - Other Post-Employment Benefits (Fund 79) \$1,219,983 was assigned to this reserve for retiree benefits. - LTCC has obtained a number of grants to support student enrollment and instruction of which many are state based.
-The FY18-19 restricted general fund budget continues to increase as LTCC receives money to be used for specific purposes.
+- Child Development Center (Fund 33) \$8,331 was assigned for unanticipated declining revenue as well as unexpected expenses. - Capital Projects Fund (Fund 41) \$466,447 was assigned to reserves for capital projects. - Capital Project Fund for University Center (Fund 44) \$200,000 was assigned to reserves for deferred maintenance as required by the donation as well as an additional \$41,840 for equipment replacement. - Community Play Consortium, a JPA between Lake Tahoe Community College and the City of South Lake Tahoe (Fund 59) \$262,500 was assigned to reserves to include \$25,500 for equipment replacement and \$231,000 for synthetic field maintenance and replacement. - Self-Insurance Fund (Fund 61) \$80,000 was assigned to fund the District share of property/liability claims. - Retiree Health Benefits Fund (Fund 69) \$250,000 was assigned at June 30, 2016 with the additional reserve of \$350,000 for the STRS/PERS reserve transferred from Fund 11. - Other Post-Employment Benefits (Fund 79) \$1,453,784 was assigned to this reserve for retiree benefits. - LTCC has obtained a number of grants to support student enrollment and instruction of which many are state based.
+The FY19-20 restricted general fund budget continues to increase as LTCC receives money to be used for specific purposes.
 In previous years, increases were for the student success and support program (SSSP) and the student equity program.
-In FY15-16, the District was designated as the fiscal agent for the Adult Education Block Grant (AEBG), which is budgeted at \$1,217,982,000 for the FY19-20 annual allocation.
-This grant provides funding for the purpose of developing regional plans for adult education and funding will be allocated between the District, Lake Tahoe Unified School District (K-12) and El Dorado County of Education, and additional funding of \$400,000 (Regional) and \$205,000 (Local) for the Strong Workforce Program to improve and expand efforts for workforce, consistent with recommendations from the Workforce Task Force.
-Another big addition to this year's restricted funding was an apportionment of \$500,000 for Guided Pathways, which supports an institution-wide approach to student success by creating structured educational experiences that support each student from point of entry to attainment of high-quality postsecondary credentials and careers.
+In FY15-16, the District was designated as the fiscal agent for the Adult Education Block Grant (AEBG), which is budgeted at \$886,965 for the FY19-20 annual allocation.
+This grant provides funding for the purpose of developing regional plans for adult education and funding will be allocated between the District, Lake Tahoe Unified School District (K-12) and El Dorado County of Education, and additional funding of \$400,000 (Regional) and \$331,855 (Local) for the Strong Workforce Program to improve and expand efforts for workforce, consistent with recommendations from the Workforce Task Force.
 The District currently has two federal TRIO grants: Upward Bound, for Math and Science Instruction and Education Talent Search to assist individuals from disadvantaged backgrounds complete postsecondary education.
-These federal grants are awarded in five year terms. - Fiscal Year 2018-19 saw an increase in full-time equivalent students (FTES) from the adopted budget projections.
-The FY18-19 adopted budget was based on 1,678 FTES; however, actual FTES were 1,908 at year-end.
-The FTES for FY18-19 were approximately 13% greater than the FTES for FY17-18 which was primarily due to an increase in campus generated and dual enrollment FTES.
+These federal grants are awarded in five-year terms. - Fiscal Year 2019-20 saw a decrease in full-time equivalent students (FTES) from the adopted budget projections.
+The FY19-20 adopted budget was based on 1,908 FTES; however, actual FTES were 1,885.05 at year-end due to the outbreak of COVID-19.
+The outbreak lead the Chancellor's Office to issue an emergency conditions allowance (ECA) locking in the FTES projections submitted in January 2020 as the reportable FTES for apportionment purposes.
+The reportable FTES, per the ECA, was 1942.95.
+This would have been a project growth of 1.8%.
 The district has been taking a conservative approach to projecting FTES for prior years.
 With the implementation of the new funding formula in FY18-19, reviewing and anticipating FTES will still be required as it makes up the majority of the apportionment from the state, but now there are two additional areas for the district to monitor and plan related to equity and student success.
 As with the prior year, there are numerous factors in play related to dual enrollment, ISAs, and International students that will affect the ending FTES number.
 While challenging, the district has created a schedule that emphasizes efficiency while maintaining opportunities for students to complete their courses of study.